huooong/Genome-Assembly-and-QC/README.md

-# Genome Assembly and Analysis of Soil Bacteria
+# Genome Assembly and Analysis Pipeline

-This repository contains the data processing workflow used in our 7th semester project titled 'Identification of Next Generation Antibiotics using Genome Mining Tools', focused on characterizing soil-derived bacterial isolates and exploring their potential for antibiotic production.
+This repository contains the data processing workflow developed as part of our 7th semester project, which aims to characterize soil-derived bacterial isolates using Oxford Nanopore sequencing and explore their potential for antibiotic production.

+The pipeline is designed to process raw sequencing data, perform quality assessments, assemble genomes, polish assemblies, and evaluate final assembly quality.

 ---

 ## Repository Contents

-Currently the repository includes:
+The repository currently contains the following scripts and directories:
 - `0.
-Full Script` – A combined full analysis pipeline from raw Nanopore reads to assembled and polished genomes.
+Full Script`: A comprehensive pipeline script that automates the entire analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.

-The scripts listed below are structured to allow each processing step to be run separately:
+The following modular scripts allow you to run each data processing step independently, facilitating troubleshooting, customization, and iterative analysis:
 - `1.
-Basic Statistics`
+Basic Statistics`: Generate Basic sequencing statistics such as read counts, read length distribution, and total bases.
 - `2.
-NanoPlot`
+NanoPlot`: Visualise sequence run quality and read metrics using NanoPlot.
 - `3.
-Filtering`
+Filtering`: Filter raw reads based on quality and length thresholds to improve assembly quality.
 - `4.
-Assembly`
+Assembly`: Assemble filtered reads into draft genomes using assembly tools optimised for Nanopore data.
 - `5.
-Polishing`
+Polishing`: Improve assembly accuracy by iterative error correction with long reads.
 - `6.
-Quality of Assembly`
+Quality of Assembly`: Evaluate assembly quality metrics (e.g., N50, completeness) using tools such as QUAST.

 As the project develops, more files and folders may be added.

 ---

 ## Workflow Overview